kaputnikGo/HelloWorldTest/README.md

 This will hopefully serve as a template for some utility/helper app/webapps for installing on the pinephone.

+**NOTES**
-Releases are not for release but simply a clumsy way of installing .click file on the device via www instead of using adb
+- Releases are not for release but simply a clumsy way of installing .click file on the device via www instead of using adb/ssh
+- pinephone P5 screen width: 700
+- minimal P5 touch diameter: 32 ?
+- holding touch on P5 results in long-touch OS popup of "save image..."

 **VERSION**
 1.0.7

 **TODO**
-- adb install to device ffs
+- adb/ssh install to device ffs
+- get screen dimensions for P5 as constants
 - UI controls in P5 for audio routing etc
 - audio out info (sep page?)
 - test mic access via p5js